event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-mapper.md

     ],
 ];

-// Fluent API with template and query
+// Approach 1: Fluent API with query builder
 $result = DataMapper::from($source)
     ->query('orders.*')
         ->where('status', '=', 'shipped')